natenka/pyneng-book-en/docs/source/book/03_start/syntax.rst

             print("Ready")

 .. note::
     This code is shown for syntax demonstration.
-Although if/else construction has not yet been covered, it is likely that the meaning of code will be clear in general.
+Although if/else statement has not yet been covered, it is likely that the meaning of code will be clear in general.

 Python understands which lines refer to "if" on indentation basis.
 Execution of a block ``if a > b`` ends when another string with the same indent as string ``if a > b`` appears.
 Similarly to block ``else``.